Tufti/Wizard-101-Dance-Bot/README.md

 # Wizard-101-Dance-Bot
-A bot that automatically does the dancing pet minigame in Wizard101
+A bot that automatically does the dancing pet minigame in Wizard101 Currently only works for the Dragonspyre version.

 Instructions for use:
 - Put the client in windowed mode, 800x600